shahradelahi/docker-torproxy/README.md

 # TorProxy

-Just a latest version of Tor and extra tools to run it as a proxy server.
+A latest version of Tor for with tools for creating a proxy server.

 ## Usage